jasonbayton/11ty/_src/_includes/_parts/home/banner.md

-I've helped hundreds of organisations deploy Android Enterprise
+I've helped hundreds of organisations succeed in the Android ecosystem